dotnet/docs-maui/docs/platform-integration/native-embedding.md

 ### Window context

-Native embedding can be performed in an window context, where the native app has knowledge of a window.
+Native embedding can be performed in a window context, where the native app has knowledge of a window.
 In some scenarios, .NET MAUI views require access to a window to work correctly.
 For example, adaptive triggers require access to a view's window, and if there is no window they don't work.

 With this approach, native embedding initialization requires you to: